mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=12), firstName=FirstName(firstName=Tom), lastName=LastName(lastName=Holland))
 ```

 On the other hand, the `onEach` function is used to apply a lambda to each value emitted by the flow.
-The function has the same characteristics of the `onStart` function, which means it accept a lambda with a `FlowCollector<T>` as receiver as input.
+The function has the same features of the `onStart` function, which means it accept a lambda with a `FlowCollector<T>` as receiver as input.
 As we previously saw, the `FlowCollector<T>` let us emit new values inside the lambda.

 Let's say we want to add a delay of one second between the emission of each actors playing the Spider Man role.
 We can use the `onEach` function to add the delay: